qutech/QuMADA/docs/examples.rst

 burst_duration [float]:
 		Duration of each measurement burst.
 Right now, only one burst per measurement is possible, should be the same as duration.
 You can only define two of num_points, burst_duration and sampling_rate, the third one is calculated from the other two.
+		If not specified it is set to the value of "duration".

 For buffered measurements, the number of setpoints is defined by the num_points of the buffer settings instead of the number of points defined by the dynamic parameters in the gate_parameters.
 As only smooth ramps for dynamic parameters are supported at the moment, the num_points and the delay set in the gate_params is ignored.
 Only "start" and "stop" or the first and last entry of the "setpoints" is used to define the sweep.
 QuMADA will automatically configure the sweeps of the dynamic parameters to match the settings of the buffers.